FelixRiddle/minecraft-intelligent-bots/doc/TODO/Actions/Collection/Tree.md

 # Bugs

-- [ ] Sapling is planted in the wrong spot
+- [x] Sapling is planted in the wrong spot
-- [ ] Sometimes the bot breaks dirt below the tree for some reason?
+- [x] Sometimes the bot breaks dirt below the tree for some reason?

+I don't know if this one was fixed but it doesn't happen anymore)?